KuriousAgency/twig-display/README.md

 2. Then tell Composer to load the plugin:

-        composer require twig-display/twig-display
+        composer require kuriousagency/twig-display

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Twig Display.

-Brought to you by [Kurious Agency](https://kurious.agency)
+Brought to you by [WebDNA](https://webdna.co.uk)